KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 		:language: cpp
 		:start-at: typedef struct XrGraphicsRequirementsVulkanKHR {
 		:end-at: } XrGraphicsRequirementsVulkanKHR;

+	*The above code is an excerpt from openxr/openxr_platform.h*

 	Then, we filled out a ``VkApplicationInfo`` where we assigned ``VkApplicationInfo::apiVersion`` a value using the retured value in ``XrGraphicsRequirementsVulkanKHR::minApiVersionSupported``.
 We enumerated the Instance extensions and filled out an array of structures.
 We used nested for-loops to find all the requested extensions and pushed them back into a ``std::vector<const char *>`` called ``activeInstanceExtensions``.